 However, you have to plan for what the next 10, 20 or 30 years will bring.
 Heaven forbid we return to the age of double-digit inflation rates, which were last seen in the early 1980s, but that’s always a possibility.

 Rising inflation has the potential to erode your money’s purchasing power and push up the cost of everything you buy — from food to rent to travel.
 Just take a look at “11 Everyday Items You Once Could Buy for Less Than $1.”

-7. A long life
+11. A long life

 People are living much longer than they used to.
 A long life means extended opportunities to enjoy friends, family and hobbies, but it also compounds all the expenses detailed in this story.

 There is no way to eliminate most of these expenses in retirement, but there also is no reason to get blindsided.
 Work these costs into your financial plan so you’ll be ready for whatever may come.